wailhassanali-tech/cyber-drill-incident-response/README.md

 ## Project Documentation

-Supporting documentation and reports describe the exercise scenario, decision-making process, and key observations gathered during the simulation.
+The exercise documentation covers the incident scenario, role responsibilities, decision-making process, response priorities, and lessons learned from the simulated security event.

+The full project report is available upon request.

 ---